 Individual retirement account (IRA) holders who monitor trending investment options have asked us about the merits of Bitcoin.
 Below, we discuss the legality and options available when it comes to Bitcoin investments.

 At present, the Internal Revenue Service (IRS) treats Bitcoins as a “property.”
 As such, it is an allowable investment option for those with a self-directed IRA (SDIRA).
 For tax purposes, the property aspect helps prevent Bitcoin investments from having to pay penalties or other special IRS tax fees.

-In 2017, Bitcoin saw record high investment returns.
-In fact, self-made millionaires, like the Winklevoss Twins, have claimed to see over $1 billion returns on their Bitcoin investments.
+In 2017, Bitcoin saw record high investment returns; a lucky few saw $1 billion returns on their Bitcoin investments.
 If you use your SDIRA to invest in Bitcoins, pay close attention to trends.
-(Our custodians have years of experience with trends and can provide valuable insight regarding how to spot potential investment bubbles.
-They are also able to quickly identify trades that may violate IRS regulations and cause you to be penalized.)
+Make sure your account custodian has years of experience and can spot potential investment bubbles.
+They should also be able to quickly identify trades that may violate IRS regulations and cause you to be penalized.

-Most individuals opt for a SDIRA over a typical IRA for two reasons:
+Most individuals opt for an SDIRA over a typical IRA for two reasons: